LibertyDSNP/spec/pages/DSNP/Types/Update.md

 - Resource MUST one of the supported [Activity Content](../../ActivityContent/Overview.md) Types
 - MUST use one of the supported URL Schemes

-### contentURI
+### targetContentHash

-- All above points for urls apply
-- MUST only point to Broadcast or Reply Announcements
+- MUST be the [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the reference at the url